86Box/docs/usage/menubar.rst

 * **CGA/PCjr/Tandy/EGA/(S)VGA overscan:** add an overscan border around the display.
 This border is only added when emulating the specified video hardware types.
 * **Change contrast for monochrome display:** optimize the contrast of monochrome CGA monitors for 4-color operation.

-..
-  *OpenGL (3.3 Core)* allows for shader effects to be applied to the emulated display, however, it is not compatible with older integrated GPUs.
-  * **OpenGL options:** configure the *OpenGL (3.3 Core)* renderer.
-This submenu will be available if that renderer is selected.

-   * **Target framerate:** select the framerate at which the emulated display is updated. *Sync with video* uses the emulated display's current refresh rate.
-   * **VSync:** enable vertical sync.
-Recommended if tearing artifacts are observed.
-   * **Select shader:** load a .glsl shader file to apply on the emulated display.
-Many shaders are available for simulating CRT displays, VHS tapes and other aesthetics; the `RetroArch glsl-shaders repository <https://github.com/libretro/glsl-shaders>`_ is a good place to start.
-   * **Remove shader:** disable the currently-loaded shader.

 Media
 -----